 I’ve hired consultants, and I’ve worked for consultants.
 In the best situations, you learn a helluva lot and are provided with a solution (or a solid plan for a solution).
 Unfortunately, that’s not always what you get.
 I’ve experienced it myself, and it doesn’t feel good to pay an invoice for something you can’t do anything with.

-Because of my experiences, my goal with consulting work is to provide actionable advice (something you can work with) that moves you closer towards your goal.
+Because of my experiences, my goal with a UX Audit is to provide actionable advice (something you can work with) that moves you closer towards your goal.
 A plan of action.
 Steps to take.
 How to take the next step.
 Hell, how to take the first step.

 Start by reaching out to me with the form below.
 If I can’t help you, or we aren’t a good fit, I’ll tell you upfront and send you in the right direction anyways by referring you to a better fit.
 And don’t worry, I’m not going to bill you for an email or referral—I just want to get you on the right path.
 If that’s a benefit to my business, great, but if not, it’s a benefit to the world-at-large…and I’m good with that.